 Our horse team is trained to work with beginners and can handle multiple drivers.
 The horses are a common sight around campus and in the town of Craftsbury Common.
 There are many videos of the Sterling draft horses on our YouTube channel, including the short film Working With Horses.

 Overall, the Sterling Farm is focused on:

-Work Program and General Farm Experience for Sterling students – The farm serves as a job site for many students in the work program.
+- Work Program and General Farm Experience – The farm serves as a job site for many students in the work program.
 All students work in the farm and gardens at some point during their Sterling College experience.